Menora v. Illinois High School Association

-Under the Supreme Court's ruling in Sherbert v.
-Verner (1963), government restriction of religion has to be justified by a compelling interest that outweighed the loss of religious freedom, and the restriction still has to preserve as much religious freedom as possible.
-Applying the Sherbert test, the District Court for the Northern District of Illinois decided the case for the schools; the IHSA could not provide any evidence that kippot had ever caused an injury.
-Shadur found that the ISHA did not have a compelling interest compared to the religious freedoms of the students.
+The Supreme Court's ruling in Sherbert v.
+Verner (1963) set out two requirements of government restrictions on religious freedom, known as the Sherbert test.
+Under the test, a restriction on religious freedom has to be justified by a compelling interest that outweighs the loss of religious freedom, and it has to preserve religious freedom as much as possible.
+The United States District Court for the Northern District of Illinois issued an injunction, allowing the students to play with kippot on while the case was ongoing.
+Months later, the district court issued its judgment in favor of the schools, citing the Sherbert test.
+Judge Milton Shadur found that the IHSA did not have a compelling interest because the IHSA could not provide any evidence that kippot had ever caused an injury.

-The Seventh Circuit vacated the district court's ruling, applying the "false conflict" method to the case – in this approach, the court rigorously defines the interests of the two parties, and in doing so, may find that little to no conflict exists.
-The Court reasoned that if the schools could design a head-covering that met the IHSA's safety concerns, which the Court felt were reasonable, the conflict would be resolved.
+The Seventh Circuit vacated the district court's ruling, forgoing the Sherbert test in favor of the false conflict doctrine – under this approach, the court rigorously defines the interests of the two parties, and in doing so, may find that little to no conflict actually exists between them.
+The court reasoned that if the schools could design a head-covering that met the IHSA's safety concerns, which the court felt were reasonable, the conflict would be resolved.
 The dissent argued that the district court had correctly interpreted Sherbert and that the ruling should not have put the burden of resolving the conflict on the schools.
-A settlement was reached in June 1983, allowing kippot to be worn if secured with contour clips.
+A settlement was reached in June 1983, allowing kippot to be worn when secured with contour clips.

-Legal scholars criticized the Seventh Circuit's false conflict approach as unsupported by precedent, writing that if the Sherbert test were properly applied, the Court would have put the burden on the IHSA to uphold safety without infringing on religious freedom, not the schools.
-American Jewry largely took it as a victory that the students were eventually allowed to play with kippot on.
+Legal scholars criticized the Seventh Circuit's false conflict approach as unsupported by precedent, writing that if the Sherbert test were properly applied, the court would have put the burden on the IHSA to uphold safety without infringing on religious freedom, not the schools.
+American Jewish communities largely took it as a victory that the students were allowed to play with kippot on.
 The Supreme Court's later ruling in Employment Division v.
 Smith (1990) limited the reach of the Sherbert test, possibly making it inapplicable to cases like Menora.